trygve-lie/circuit-b/README.md

 ## node.js compabillity

-This module use [async hooks](https://nodejs.org/api/async_hooks.html) which was first introdused in node.js 8.1 This module will not function with older than 8.1 versions of node.js.
-Its recommended to use node.js 10.x or newer.
+This module use [async hooks](https://nodejs.org/api/async_hooks.html) which was first introdused in node.js 8.1.
+Despite that, this module will only work fully with node.js version 10.x or newer.

 ## License